dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

 1. API endpoint URL

    A URL to the remote D-Wave system.
+By default, https://cloud.dwavesys.com/sapi is used to connect to resources provided by D-Wave's Leap Quantum Application Environment.

 2. API Token